-Matthew Brown is a first-year student attending Queens University.
+Matthew Brown is a second-year student attending Queens University.
 He is pursuing a major in Nursing with a minor in Spanish.
 Matthew is a recipient of the Golden Door Scholarship, a full-ride, 4-year scholarship for undocumented and DACA students.
 Matthew loves music and has a heart for people.
 He enjoys spending time with his family and friends.
 Matthew is very involved in his community, especially when it comes to fighting for justice for minority groups.
 He has taken an active role in the NAACP chapter at his university, and he is working with the International House in Charlotte to advocate for immigrants within the Charlotte area.

-Helen Udeochu is a first-year student at Rhodes College and a Golden Door Scholar.
+Helen Udeochu is a second-year student at Rhodes College and a Golden Door Scholar.
 She identifies as Nigerian and is interested in majoring in biomathematics or health equity.
 Helen is passionate about health care and wants to support all women, while also improving healthcare for all marginalized and underserved communities.
 She aspires to be an obstetrician or gynecologist in the future.

 Feature Image: Hindustan Times / Contributor / Getty Images